Twisted Superfields

 So this model is consistent with measurements of Higgs boson decays and interactions involving these particles, since those measurements are consistent with the Standard Model.

-On the other hand, interactions of $h_{21}$ with other quarks or leptons are different in this model than in the Standard Model.
-As described later in this section, leptons and quarks (other than the top) acquire masses from different mechanisms, not from Yukawa interactions with the Higgs Boson.
-Those particles do have interactions with $h_{21}$ via the nonperturbative terms described in the Appendix.
-More work would need to be done to determine whether those interactions were consistent with observations.
+On the other hand, leptons and quarks (other than the top) have Higgs-like interactions with a different scalar $(\varphi_{2})_{23}$, acquiring their masses from its vev $\bar{\varphi}_{2}$.
+Nonetheless, as described in section 5, this model predicts results for almost all Higgs measurements that match those of the Standard Model, and therefore also match data.
+One area of difference is that this model predicts significantly smaller cross sections than the Standard Model for ttH production followed by $H\to b\bar{b}$ decay.
+Current data are not inconsistent with that prediction.